 How to Sell on eBay and Make $1,000+/Month

-A little background on me: I’m just an average mom who has made over $15,000 on eBay, simply by selling my clutter.
+A little background on me: I’m just an average mom who started making an extra $1,200/month on eBay, simply by selling my clutter.

 The first few months of selling (while I was still learning the ropes) I could count on bringing home anywhere from $400-$600 per month — not a bad side hustle for a mom selling her junk a few hours a week in between naptimes!